olets/git-prompt-kit/README.md

 ### With a shell plugin manager

-1. Install git-prompt-kit with a zsh plugin manager.
+1. Install `olets/git-prompt-kit` with a zsh plugin manager.
 Each has their own way of doing things.
 See your package manager's documentation or the [zsh plugin manager plugin installation procedures gist](https://gist.github.com/olets/06009589d7887617e061481e22cf5a4a).

     After adding the plugin to the manager, restart zsh: